codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 # Try an included sample

-Trying one of the premade example bundles, is a good way to get to know the framework and especially the selected service.
+Trying one of the premade example bundles is a good way to get to know the framework and especially the selected service.

 ## Step 1: Installing the Sample